 \subsection{Convergence of the height processes associated with leafed Galton--Watson forests with edge lengths}

 Lemmas~\ref{lemma:contourFr} and~\ref{lemma:contourFx} indicate that the study of $\Fb$ and $(|X_n^\W|)_{n≥0}$ can boil down to that of certain leafed Galton--Watson forests with edge lengths.
 We intend in this section to give a result on the scaling limit of the height process associated with such forests.
 In~\cite{raphelis}, we proved under a condition of finite variance (Theorem~1) that their height process converges towards the reflected Brownian motion.
 Adjusting the proof of this theorem, we will be able to obtain an equivalent result in the infinite variance case.

-So let us consider the setting of~\cite{raphelis}: let $(F,\tyl,\ell)$ be a leafed Galton--Watson forest of reproduction law $\zeta$, recall that for any vertex $u\in F$ we let $\nu(u)$ (resp.\ $\nu^1(u)$) be the total number of children (resp.\ number of children of type $1$) of $u$ in $F$, and recall that we denote by $F^1$ the forest $F$ limited to its vertices of type $1$.
+So let us consider the setting of~\cite{raphelis}: let $(F,\tyl,\ell)$ be a leafed Galton--Watson forest of reproduction law $\zeta$, recall that for every vertex $u\in F$ we let $\nu(u)$ (resp.\ $\nu^1(u)$) be the total number of children (resp.\ number of children of type $1$) of $u$ in $F$, and recall that we denote by $F^1$ the forest $F$ limited to its vertices of type $1$.
 We make the following hypotheses on $\zeta$: